ottotsuma/software-engineer-website/src/components/Monad/notes.md

 Reingard". boy - alden

 Charter sheets -
+<li> - Kiksotz, Blood bat, vampire of the new world: Monh
+<li> - Camazotz, Death Bat, Vampire god of the new world.
 <li>Farald - expert professor on why students hp stops at 10hp in duels.
 <li>Vasso of house Elzach.
 Tall boy with stylish blonde hair, deep blue eyes, strong, jaw and a large nose.
 (Rapist who gets away with it.)
 <li>Vortigern - Magic item, use to be an immortal and part of the middle party during the end times of their era.
 Think 'yes minster' when writing his dialog.